A blog by IFF CEO Joe Neri

 Crises are the fulcrums of who we are as a society.
 The current COVID-19 pandemic is no exception.
 From the front-line health care and emergency workers to those building toilet paper igloos in their homes, this crisis spotlights how our past experiences and decisions shape our current behaviors and reactions.
 And racism is our country’s most powerful shaper.

 In the fifth week of wall-to-wall coronavirus news coverage, we began seeing data on the dramatic consequences of racial inequity.
 In Chicago, more than 70% of virus-related fatalities were among Black people — a percentage more than double their share of the population.
 In Michigan, Blacks make up about 15% of the state population but represent 52% of COVID-19 deaths.
 The same story is playing out in East Coast cities and Southern states where the virus has emerged (data source).

 We are told that viruses don’t discriminate, that this is an equal opportunity threat.
 Epidemiologically that may be true, but the dye cast for the virus’ existential consequences has been years in the making.

 Our finance industry is not immune.
 Congress has approved an unprecedented amount of money aimed at softening the pandemic’s economic consequences.
-The U.S. Small Business Administration’s Payroll Protection Program (P3) provides forgivable loans to protect small businesses (including nonprofits) from being wiped out.
+The U.S. Small Business Administration’s Paycheck Protection Program (P3) provides forgivable loans to protect small businesses (including nonprofits) from being wiped out.
 However, the SBA is pushing out those loans through our current banking infrastructure, which has historically failed communities of color.

 Thousands of small businesses and nonprofits applied to banks’ P3 programs, only to be told that the bank was only accepting applications from current borrowers (even depository relationships are not qualifying at many banks).
 Once again, the fulcrum of crisis sharpens our ability to see the consequences and self–perpetuation of systemic racism.